d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

           f'on {str(devices)}')
 ```

-## Experiments

 Let us see how this works in practice.
-As a warmup we train the network on a single GPU.
+As a warm-up we train the network on a single GPU.

 ```{.python .input}
 train(num_gpus=1, batch_size=256, lr=0.1)